 Performance and participatory dance

-Pigeon Inlet hosts `Dance Up' dances every two weeks during busy times of the year, with lots of reels and jigs, some close to the Irish dances but others that have been modified over the centuries to suit Newfoundland kitchen dances and cotillions and squares.
-Some popular dances include `The Lancers', `Running the Goat' and many more, usually called by Tonya Kearley.
-[This has been suspended for a while, call Pigeon Inlet at 754-7324 or (outside St. John's area) 1-888-754-7377 for more details.]
+Pigeon Inlet hosts Dance Up dances occasionally (plus tour groups and conventions can set up special ones) with lots of reels and jigs, some close to the Irish dances but others that have been modified over the centuries to suit Newfoundland kitchen dances and cotillions and squares.
+Some popular dances include `The Lancers', `Running the Goat' and many more, called by Tonya Kearley Russell, who also provides instruction to beginners before the dancing begins in earnest.
+For more information or to set up a dance, call Pigeon Inlet at 1-709-488-3821.

 Penney Folk Dancers (Grand Bank) family (and other) dancers dressed in colourful garb who demonstrate Newfoundland dances to live music